 EMERGING MARKETS-Chile's peso drops after GDP downgrade; Brazil rate decision in focus

-The peso CLP= fell about 1.6% to the dollar after the Chilean central bank revised its 2020 economic growth estimation further into negative territory, as the country enters its fourth month of lockdowns due to the coronavirus.
+Against a stronger dollar the peso CLP= fell as much as 2.7% to a three-week low after the Chilean central bank revised its 2020 economic growth estimation further into negative territory, as the country enters its fourth month of lockdowns due to the coronavirus.

-The bank also maintained its benchmark interest rate at 0.5%, after several successive cuts up until late-March, as it warned of a severe recession due to the pandemic.
+Overnight, the bank also maintained its benchmark interest rate at 0.5%, as expected, after several successive cuts up until late March, as it warned of a severe recession due to the pandemic.

-Chilean stocks .SPIPSA rose 2%, tracking strength in global equities as investors banked on more monetary support to fish the economy out of a virus-led recession.
+Chilean stocks .SPIPSA rose 1.5%, tracking strength in global equities as investors banked on more monetary support to pull the economy out of a virus-led recession, although fears of a rising number of COVID-19 cases in the United States and China kept caution alive.
 MKTS/GLOB

-While the cut - which will push rates further into record-low territory - has been largely baked into asset prices, markets will be watching for guidance from Latin America's largest central bank, as it navigates the pandemic.

-"We expect the Monetary Policy Committee to signal that its central/baseline scenario does not entail further Selic rate cuts, but possibly without altogether eliminating the possibility of delivering additional accommodation in the event of a significant deviation from its central scenario," Goldman Sachs analysts wrote in a note.
+"We expect the monetary policy committee to signal that its baseline scenario does not entail further Selic rate cuts, but possibly without altogether eliminating the possibility of delivering additional accommodation in the event of a significant deviation from its central scenario," Goldman Sachs analysts wrote in a note.

-Data showed that Brazil's services activity slumped at a record pace in April, although analysts expect an eventual recovery as virus-led lockdowns ease.

-Still, the reading illustrated the impact of the pandemic on Brazil, given that services account for around 70% of Brazilian economic activity.
-Growing coronavirus cases have also raised questions over a premature easing of curbs.
+Following data that showed Brazil's services activity slumped at a record pace in April, Treasury Secretary Mansueto Almeida said Brazil's economy may have seen its worst from the pandemic in April and May, and is ready to resume the government's agenda of privatizations and fiscal reforms in the next two or three months.

-Colombia's peso COP= rose slightly to the dollar.
+Colombia's peso COP= was flat.
 The country's Fiscal Rule Advisory Committee recently agreed to suspend government deficit limits until 2022 so that the government has more space to meet the fiscal needs created by the coronavirus pandemic.

+"The suspension and the expected increase in public debt levels could be catalysts for further sovereign debt downgrades if rating agencies deem unlikely that a credible fiscal consolidation process could materialize after the shock subsides," warned Credit Suisse analyst Juan Lorenzo Maldonadoa.

+All eyes are now on the upcoming medium-term fiscal framework and in the 2021 budget, he said.

 Stock indexes